-- 1.9 Machinery area comprises the engine rooms with propulsion and power generation machinery, all spaces containing boilers, other oil fired units and oil fuel units, all spaces containing steam and internal combustion engines, generators and major electric machinery, oil filling stations, refrigerated, stabilizing, ventilation and air conditioning machinery and trunks to the above spaces. - 1.10 An Oil Tanker is a ship which is constructed primarily to carry oil in bulk and includes ship types such as combination carriers (Ore/Oil ships etc.).
+- 1.9 Machinery area comprises the engine rooms with propulsion and power generation machinery, all spaces containing boilers, other oil fired units and oil fuel units, all spaces containing steam and internal combustion engines, generators and major electric machinery, oil filling stations, refrigerated, stabilizing, ventilation and air conditioning machinery and trunks to the above spaces. - 1.10 An Oil Tanker is a ship which is constructed primarily to carry oil in bulk in cargo tanks forming an integral part of the ship's hull, including ship types such as combination carriers (Ore/Oil ships etc.) but excluding ships carrying oil in independent tanks not part of the ship's hull such as asphalt carriers.

-A Double Hull Oil Tanker is a ship which is constructed primarily for the carriage of oil (MARPOL Annex I cargoes) in bulk, which have the cargo tanks protected by a double hull which extends for the entire length of the cargo area, consisting of double sides and double bottom spaces for the carriage of water ballast or void spaces.
+A Double Hull Oil Tanker is a ship which is constructed primarily for the carriage of oil (MARPOL Annex I cargoes) in bulk, which have the cargo tanks forming an integral part of the ship's hull and is protected by a double hull which extends for the entire length of the cargo area, consisting of double sides and double bottom spaces for the carriage of water ballast or void spaces.